I praise God for this strategic ministry.

 Bryan A. Garner.
 The Chicago Guide to Grammar, Usage, and Punctuation.
 Chicago Guides to Writing, Editing, and Publishing.
 Chicago: University of Chicago Press, 2016. xxvii + 583 pp.

-You can view the contents and contributors via Amazon’s “look inside” feature.
+You can survey the contents using Amazon’s “look inside” feature.

 Here are three thoughts I had while reading the book: [Read more…] about The Chicago Guide to Grammar, Usage, and Punctuation by Bryan Garner

 John Gresham Machen (1881–1937) is a famous NT scholar who departed the theologically liberal Princeton Seminary and took the lead in forming Westminster Theological Seminary and the Orthodox Presbyterian Church.